Daughter of John Farrow and Maureen O'Sullivan.

 She has appeared in four films with Sam Waterston: The Great Gatsby (1974), Hannah and Her Sisters (1986), September (1987) and Crimes and Misdemeanors (1989).
 Of these four, only The Great Gatsby (1974) was not directed by Woody Allen.
 It was directed by Jack Clayton.

-Made headlines after telling Vanity Fair magazine that her son Ronan Farrow was "possibly" fathered by Frank Sinatra.
+Made headlines after telling Vanity Fair magazine that her late ex-husband Frank Sinatra is "possibly" the father of her son Ronan Farrow, who was born almost 20 years after she and Frank divorced.
 [October 2013]

 Son Thaddeus committed suicide in September 2016.